raspberrypilearning/cd-beginner-javascript-sushi/en/step_7.md

-## Picking & checking the answer
+## Pick and check the answer

-Now your game is randomising the colours every time it reloads, you need to pick one colour to be the winning answer and make sure that when the player clicks on the right button, they know they've won.
+Your game now picks random colours every time it reloads.
+Next, you need to pick one colour to be the winning answer and make it so that, when the player clicks on the correct button, they get told that they've won.

 To do this you need to:

- - Pick a colour to be the right answer
+ - Pick one of the random colours as the correct answer
- - Display the rgb values for that colour to the user
+ - Display the RGB colour values of that colour to the player
- - Make sure that when the winning button is clicked, the user gets some sort of message about it
+ - Make sure that when the player clicks on the winning button, a message tells them that they have won

-The easiest way to pick a colour to be the right answer is to pick a _button_ to be the right answer and just use its colour.
+The easiest way do the first two things is to pick a random __button__ as the correct answer, and to display its colour values.

+First, pick a button.

 --- task ---
-You already know how to pick a number at random, so pick a number that could be the position of a button in `buttons`.
+You already know how to pick a number at random, so now pick a number that describes the position of an item in the `buttons` array.

-Add this code in just before your `for` loop.
+Add this code just above your `for` loop:

 ```JavaScript
 var answerButton = Math.round(Math.random() * buttons.length);
 ```

+This line creates a variable called `answerButton` that stores the random number.
 --- /task ---

-Next, you need to display the rgb values for that button.
-You'll have those three values during the `for` loop, as you're setting the colour of the button, so that's the right time to set the message too.
-Of course, you'll need to make sure that the message setting code only runs when the button is the `answerButton` your code has picked.
-This means you'll need to use an **if statement**.
-This is just a bit of code that only runs when a particular condition is true.
-Like with a `for` loop, an `if` statement's code is in braces (`{}`) following the condition.
+Next, you need to display the RGB colour values of that button.

+These three values get created in the `for` loop runs that sets the button's colour, so that's the right time to get your code to display the values.
+And you need to make sure that the colour values only get displayed if the button the `for` loop is looping over is at position `answerButton` in the `buttons` array.
+To do that, you use an **`if` statement**.

+An `if` statement is a bit of code that tests a particular condition, and if the test is successful, the code inside the `if` statement runs.
+Like in a `for` loop, the code inside an `if` statement is in braces (`{}`) following the condition.

 --- task ---
-First, **delete** the line you wrote earlier to update the heading with your hello message.
-You're going to need to use the heading for the colours.
+First, **delete** the line of code you wrote earlier to update the web page heading with your hello message.
+You're going to need to display the colour values in the heading!
 --- /task ---

 --- task ---
-Then update your `for` loop to add an `if` statement that checks if you're working with the `answerButton` and, if so, outputs the colours to your heading.
+Then update your `for` loop to add an `if` statement that checks if the loop is working with the `answerButton`.
+If yes, then the `if` statement should display the colour values as the page heading.

 It should look like this: